Skip to content

 Industry benchmarks

 Typical markup ranges vary sharply by industry.
 Grocery retail runs 15-25% markup on most items with loss-leaders well below that.
 Clothing retail commonly runs 100-150% markup to cover inventory risk, unsold merchandise, and seasonality.
 Restaurants typically mark up ingredients 300-500% to cover labour, rent, and waste.
 Luxury goods mark up 500-1000% or more to support brand positioning and distribution.
 Software businesses have near-zero COGS per unit and effectively infinite markup on the raw math, which is why they get valued differently than product businesses.
-Knowing the benchmark for your space helps set realistic prices and flag when competitors are priced unusually high or low.
+Industry benchmarks provide context for comparing prices and identifying outliers in a market.

 When markup alone does not tell the full story

 A high markup percentage on low volume can still produce weak total profit.
 A small boutique with 200% markup selling 50 items a month makes less gross profit than a supermarket with 20% markup selling 50,000 items.
 Markup times volume is what pays the bills.
-Any pricing analysis that ignores volume risks optimising for the wrong variable — raising markup at the cost of killing demand is a common error in small businesses learning pricing.
+Any pricing analysis that ignores volume risks optimising for the wrong variable — raising markup beyond what demand supports is a common error in small businesses learning pricing.

 Markup and discounts

 Discount math interacts with markup in ways that are easy to get wrong.
 A 50% markup product has a 33.3% margin.
-Discount it 25% off the selling price, and gross profit drops dramatically — the margin becomes negative if you are not careful.
-A useful rule of thumb: a discount equal to the margin percentage brings gross profit to zero.
-Beyond that, you are selling below cost.
+Discount it 25% off the selling price, and gross profit drops dramatically — the margin can become negative depending on the starting markup.
+As a reference point, a discount equal to the margin percentage brings gross profit to zero.
+Beyond that point, the selling price falls below cost.
 Most retailers build in a higher initial markup precisely because some inventory will end up discounted — the full-price items subsidise the marked-down ones.

 Example Scenario